-The balance of cash and cash equivalents and short-term investments as of December 31, 2021, 2020 and 2019, totaled \$18.6 million, \$109.3 million and \$73.9 million, respectively.
+The balance of cash and cash equivalents as of December 31, 2023, 2022 and 2021, totaled \$55.6 million, \$34.3 million and \$18.6 million, respectively.
 We plan to fund our future operations and strategic initiatives (See "Item 4.
-Information on the Company") through our financial resources, continued sales and distribution of our proprietary and distribution products, commercialization and or out-licensing of our pipeline product candidates, and to the extent required, raising additional capital through the issuance of equity or debt.
+Information on the Company") through our financial resources, cash generated through our operational activities, which generated \$4.3 million during the year ended December 31, 2023, commercialization and or outlicensing of our pipeline product candidates, and to the extent required, raising additional capital through the issuance of equity or debt.

-Our capital expenditures for the years ended December 31, 2021, 2020 and 2019 were \$3.7 million, \$5.5 million and \$2.3 million, respectively.
-Our capital expenditures currently relate primarily to the maintenance and improvements of our facilities.
-We expect our capital expenditures to increase in the coming years mainly due to the planned expansion our plasma collection operations as well as to facilitate the transition manufacturing of HEPGAM B, VARIZIG and WINRHO SDF to our manufacturing facility in Beit Kama, Israel, which will require possible upgrades to plant infrastructure as well as to upgrade manufacturing automation.
+Our capital expenditures for the years ended December 31, 2023, 2022 and 2021 were \$5.8 million, \$3.8 million and \$3.7 million, respectively.
+Our capital expenditure relates primarily to the maintenance and improvements of our facilities and the construction of new plasma collection centers.
+We expect our capital expenditures to increase in the coming years mainly due to the planned expansion of our plasma collection operations as well as potentially to facilitate the transition of manufacturing of HEPGAM B, VARIZIG and WINRHO SDF to our manufacturing facility in Beit Kama, Israel, which will require possible upgrades to plant infrastructure as well as to upgrade manufacturing automation.
 To date, we have not made any material commitments towards such planned expenditures.